 Rev. Dr. Nancy L. deClaissé-Walford

 Dr. deClaissé-Walford came to McAfee from George W. Truett Theological Seminary in Waco, Texas, where she was a lecturer in biblical languages.
 She earned a bachelor’s degree in ancient history from California State University in Northridge, California; a master’s degree in Semitic languages and literature from Fuller Theological Seminary in Pasadena, California; and a doctor of philosophy in Old Testament from Baylor University in Waco, Texas.
-Dr. deClaissé-Walford is the author of Reading from the Beginning: The Shaping of the Hebrew Psalter; Biblical Hebrew: An Introductory Textbook; The Book of Psalms: A Song from Ancient Israel; The Book of Psalms: The International Commentary on the Old Testament; The Shape and Shaping of the Book of Psalms: The Current State of Scholarship; and The Wisdom Commentary: Psalms, Books 4 and 5 (forthcoming).
+Dr. deClaissé-Walford is the author of Reading from the Beginning: The Shaping of the Hebrew Psalter; Biblical Hebrew: An Introductory Textbook; The Book of Psalms: A Song from Ancient Israel; The Book of Psalms: The International Commentary on the Old Testament; The Shape and Shaping of the Book of Psalms: The Current State of Scholarship; and The Wisdom Commentary: Psalms, Books 4 and 5.

 Book chapters and journal articles authored by her are numerous, including “The Importance of Place in Book Five of the Psalter;” “Psalm 44: O God, Why Do You Hide Your Face?;” “Both Sides Now: A Feminist Reading of the Enthronement Psalms;” “Finding the Feminine in the Psalter: Psalms 90, 91, and 92 As a Test Case;” “The Theology of the Imprecatory Psalms;” “Genesis 2: It Is Not Good for the Human to Be Alone;” and “Genesis 11: God Came Down and God Scattered: Acts of Punishment or Acts of Grace?”